-- Change medical or dental plan elections. - Add or drop dependents from medical and/or dental coverage. - Enroll or re-enroll in a Healthcare and/or Dependent Care Flexible Spending Account.
+- Change medical or dental plan elections. - Add or drop dependents from medical and/or dental coverage.
+(Dependents who are dropped from coverage during Open Enrollment are not eligible for COBRA continuation coverage.) - Enroll or re-enroll in a Healthcare and/or Dependent Care Flexible Spending Account.